laleh-h/codingTasks/Amazon Reviews Sentiment/README.md

 - **Sentiment Classification:**
 Based on the polarity score, classify the sentiment of the text as 'Positive', 'Negative', or 'Neutral'.
 Return the sentiment classification as a string.

+### 3. Model Evaluation:
+The accuracy of the model is evaluated manually by reviewing a sample of the predicted sentiments against the review texts.